krzysztof-osiecki/d2r-grail-helper/README.md

 Would like to make pipenv work at some point.

 TODO and TOTHINK:
-- on incorrect recognition add option to choose manualy from list

 - rune recognition (check for particular letters swaps like het instead of hel, may add a few swaps to check)
 - next show and calculate stats
 - check if screenshot can ignore assistant window (see comment in screenshot.py method screenshot_window)